voxpupuli/puppet-icinga2/README.md

 ## Overview

 Icinga 2 is a widely used open source monitoring software.
-This Puppet module helps with installing and managing configuration of Icinga 2 on multiple operating sytems.
+This Puppet module helps with installing and managing configuration of Icinga 2 on multiple operating systems.

 >> This module is a rewrite of [puppet-icinga2] and will replace it in the future.